aniketxdey/quantra/README.md

-# Quantra: Real-time options pricing & implied volatility platform
+# Quantra: Real-time pricing & implied volatility platform

 Quantra is an online, educational options pricing and analysis platform that provides real-time low-latency pricing, backtesting capabilities, and volatility fitting through an intuitive Streamlit web interface.
 Quantra was developed to provide Mathematical Finance I (MATH 86) students at Dartmouth College with a customizable example of real pricing infrastructure to understand firsthand relationships & sesnitivities among the Greeks, hedging & portfolio management workflows, and how traditional pricing models are deployed.